 This product does not ship outside of the UK.

-Leaves are well rounded and in some cases cupped, spires of pink blooms, set later in the season.
+Leaves are well rounded and in some cases cupped, spires in a fork formation of pink blooms, set later in the season.
 Max height achieved 2022 90 cm.

 Have noted poker straight and upright branches achieved at planting 25 cm intervals.

 Sow seeds into fine seeding soil in tray, prick out and pot on to establish.
 Pluck out center leaves to encouraging bushing.
 Alternatively sow seeds three per cell and pot up prior to planting out, after the last frost.

 Best planted in a sheltered area, in full to partial sun. a slightly slower variety which can take 6 to 8 weeks to hit first maturity marker.
 Possibly my new favourite of 2023.

 Enjoys good quality nitrogen rich compost and is a heavy drinker.
 Water well.